What is Kingdom of Rust?

 “Pidge’s POV is hands down the best thing that’s happened to me this year: his tone of voice and way of describing the world around him had me in metaphorical stitches throughout.”

-The Fairy Dealer, the first book in the Kingdom of Rust trilogy, will be out on submission Summer 2019.
+The Fairy Dealer, the first book in the Kingdom of Rust trilogy, is on submission to publishers.